Use Cases How It Works Agent Deliberation Security Blog Docs Pricing Login Get Started →

 ← Back to Documentation

-Before you start: Your enterprise admin should have created a grant for you and shared an invite secret (a one-time code).
+Before you start: Your enterprise admin should have created a grant for you and shared an invite secret (a one-time code, used the very first time you log in — you'll set a password after that).
 You'll also need the enterprise slug, your member ID, and the project ID for the project you're working on.
 Check your email — these may have been sent to you.

 1